The Ultimate 5‑Day Itinerary for Puerto Rico

 Faro de Los Morrillos Lighthouse

 Faro de Los Morrillos, also known as “El Faro,” is the most beloved sight in Cabo Rojo.
-It is located at the Los Morrillos Peninsula, sitting elegantly on top of limestone cliffs that drop 200 feet into the Caribbean Sea.
+It is located on the Los Morrillos Peninsula, perched elegantly atop limestone cliffs that drop 200 feet into the Caribbean Sea.
 You can climb the stairs to the top of the lighthouse for a panoramic view of the Caribbean Sea.

 If you walk west on the hiking trails surrounding the lighthouse facing the ocean, you’ll come across limestone cliffs with hidden caves and natural bridges.